-Xtensio’s FREE Marketing Plan Template and Editable Examples
+Xtensio’s FREE Marketing Strategy Template and Editable Examples

-Your starting point to create and share a beautiful marketing plan, without any design experience.
+Your starting point to create and share a beautiful promotional plan, without any design experience.

 Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents

 Design anything from simple strategy docs to pitches, agendas, reports and other business and marketing collateral.
 Share a live link.
 Present.
 Export.
 It’s the easiest editor ever.

 A step-by-step guide to writing a marketing plan

 It’s useful to give a brief summary, 2 or 3 sentences, at the beginning of your marketing plan.
 This gives an overview of your strategy and makes it easier for everyone to understand what the focus of your plan is from the onset.
 In most scenarios, your plan will evolve and change as you are developing it so it’s better, and certainly more practical, to summarize the plan at the very end when your team is aligned and the plan is finalized.